 Description

-Wondering how to cook lion’s mane mushrooms?
-Here is an easy recipe for sauteed lion’s mane “steaks” with a delicious pan sauce.
+Learn how to make a lion’s mane “steak” with a delicious pan sauce.
 See the recipe notes for alternative cooking methods.
 Vegan and gluten-free adaptable.
-This makes a delicious vegetarian main dish, or a tasty side dish.
+This makes a delicious vegetarian main dish or a tasty side dish.

 Ingredients